This article was last updated on Thursday, July 23, 2020 at 4:00pm.

 7. Become a cleaning/disinfecting machine: Clean and disinfect whatever surfaces you touch daily.
 If they’re dirty, clean them with detergent or soap and water before disinfecting.

-8. Avoid all unnecessary travel: The CDC also suggests that we refrain from nonessential travel to China, Iran, South Korea, Italy, Japan, and use precautions before traveling to Hong Kong.
+8. Avoid all unnecessary travel: The CDC also suggests that we refrain from nonessential travel to Brazil, China, Iran, most European countries, the UK, and Ireland.

 As we learn more about the new strain of coronavirus’ impact on fertility, pregnancy, and ART, we’ll keep you updated.
 In the meantime, check back in with the CDC for the latest facts and figures.